 After my heist, I put on a clean t-shirt and my Steelers hat and went down to The Totaled.
 My second cousin was the bartender and he gave me free beer.
 I’m not much of a beer fan, but it was free and I didn’t want to hurt Kevin’s feelings.
 He was a sweet guy who was a vegetarian and cared for rescued animals.
 I gave him a lot of credit for that.

 I watched Jerry from a back booth.
 He was playing pool – badly.
 He was a loud motherfucker.
 I wondered how long it would be before he missed the spoons.
 He might make do with the forks.
 He might change his eating habits.
 Maybe I should have taken all the cutlery.
 Now there’s a word you don’t often hear – cutlery.

-Mercedes Lawry has published short fiction in several journals including, Gravel, Cleaver Magazine, Garbanzo Literary Journal, and Blotterature and was a semi-finalist in The Best Small Fictions 2016.
-She’s published poetry in journals such as Poetry, Nimrod, and Prairie Schooner and has been nominated for a Pushcart Prize three times.
+Mercedes Lawry has published short fiction in several journals, including Gravel, Cleaver, and Blotterature.
+She was a semi-finalist in The Best Small Fictions 2016.
+Her poetry has been published in Nimrod, Prairie Schooner, and Poetry, and has been nominated for a Pushcart Prize three times.
 Additionally, she’s published stories and poems for children.
 She lives in Seattle.

 Lead image: “teaspoons” (via Flickr user Petras Gagilas)